 The orchestra also receives the Bremer Stadtmusikantenpreis for its services to the community and collaboration with the Gesamtschule Bremen-Ost.

 The orchestra produces a new interpretation of Robert Schumann’s symphonies under the baton of its artistic director Paavo Järvi.
 This ›Schumann Project‹ becomes a further focal point of this musical collaboration.
-The first CD of symphonies 3 and 1 appears the same year.
+The first CD of Symphonies Nos.
+3 and 1 appears the same year.

 The Foundation ›die schwelle‹ recognizes The Deutsche Kammerphilharmonie Bremen’s ›Community Opera‹ as an exemplary initiative and confers on it the 5th International Bremen Peace Award.

 Deutsche Welle produces a DVD recording of The Deutsche Kammerphilharmonie Bremen performing all four Schumann symphonies in a former shipyard building in the port of Bremen, as well as ›Schumann at Pier2‹, the second music documentary featuring the orchestra.

 The Deutsche Kammerphilharmonie Bremen’s Future Lab initiative receives the Echo Klassik Jury Award for Fostering Young Talent in Classical Music.